What makes Data-Driven Fasting Different?

 Data-Driven Fasting respects energy conservation by using your blood glucose as a fuel gauge to guide your meal timing to ensure that you are in a negative energy balance and moving towards your goals.

-1.3 Are There Any Additional Benefits from Extended Fasting?
+1.3 Are There Additional Benefits from Extended Fasting?

-While there may be benefits of extended fasting, there are also potential risks and downsides.
+While there may be benefits of extended fasting, there are also many potential risks and downsides.

-Not many people enjoy abstaining from food for days, and skipping eating for days at a time can be hard to fit into a regular family routine.
+Not many people enjoy abstaining from food for days.
+Skipping eating for days can be hard to fit into a regular family routine.

 The good news is that most of the benefits of extended fasting can be achieved by dialling in your daily meal routine by prioritising nutrient-dense food choices when you eat to ensure a long-term energy deficit that leads to optimal body composition.
-Data-Driven Fasting guides you through optimising meal timing and enables you to focus on getting the nutrients you need with a sustainable routine over the long term.
+Data-Driven Fasting guides you to optimise your meal timing while ensuring you get the nutrients you need with a sustainable routine over the long term.

 While there is plenty of talk about the benefits of fasting for autophagy, cancer, and Alzheimer’s disease, very few studies are available on humans to validate these theories.